arsh7023/online-whatif/INSTALL.md

        	ProxyPass /workbenchauth ajp://localhost:8009/workbenchauth
        	ProxyPassReverse /workbenchauth ajp://localhost:8009/workbenchauth

+When restarting Apache, the following warning can safely be ignored:

+	whatif@whatif-demo:~$ sudo service apache2 restart
+	 * Restarting web server apache2
+        AH00558: apache2: Could not reliably determine the server's fully qualified domain name, using 127.0.1.1.
+Set the 'ServerName' directive globally to suppress this message

+However, it can be suppressed by adding the following line to /etc/apache2/apache2.conf:

+	ServerName whatif-demo

 ### Optional: Set up a valid SSL certificate

 	A valid SSL certificate will allow you to avoid SSL certificate warnings in your browser.
 WhatIf will work without this for testing purposes.
 By default, ubuntu installations of Apache2 will provide a self-signed certificate.